 Do this for the Top, Left, Right & Bottom of the mirror.
 We will need to know ALL of these for a proper fit.
 Believe it or not, we have found that 95% of all bathroom walls are NOT entirely level and this measurement is crucial to a good fit.

 Do you have clips holding your mirror to the wall?
 If so, we want to know how many and what type.

 Low profile clips are not a problem, but any clip thicker than 1/13” will require additional attention.

 Enter the location (Top, Left, Right, Bottom) and quantity of each clip holding your mirror in place.

-If you do NOT have low profile clips, we will provide you with metal replacement clips that will continue to hold your mirror in place but allow also you to install a frame over them.
+If you do NOT have low profile clips, we will provide you with metal replacement clips that will continue to hold your mirror in place but also allow you to install a frame over them.

 Do you have a metal channel across the bottom of your mirror?
 If no, skip this step.